kylelambert/CSE5542-KyleLambert/03model/README.txt

 Kyle Lambert (lambert.448)
-CSE 5542 - Assignment 2
+CSE 5542 - Assignment 3
-February 15, 2019
+March 9, 2019

-All of my own code is in Main.js and 02viewing-KyleLambert.html.
+All of my code is in Main.js and 03model-KyleLambert.html.
-To run the lab, just open 02viewing-KyleLambert.html in a browser.
+To run the lab, just open 03model-KyleLambert.html in a browser.
+Then there is a button in the upper right corner of the page where you must specify there "grammar.txt" file.
+After loading the text file, then the L-system will be generated.

-For this project, I used WebGL along with THREE.js to create the scene.
-The scene consists of 2 Perspective Cameras, one for each eye.
-There is an "infinite" plane underneath the robot as well as fog in every direction so the area looks endless.

-After asking Prof. Chen, I used THREE.js's OrbitControls so you can move around the scene easily.
-Holding Left Mouse Button allows you to rotate around the robot.
-Holding Right Mouse Button allows you to pan around the screen.
-Using the scroll wheel zooms in and out.

-For the extra credit, I made a walk animation for the robot.
-It walks in place by moving its legs back and forth.
-Its eyebrows also change so its expression changes from sad to mad.
+You can change the rules in the "grammar.txt" file but they must follow the same format.
+The first line must be the number of generations.
+The second line must be the angle of rotation.
+The third line must be the starting symbol of the production.
+Every subsequent line must be a production rule with no spaces between the symbol and '=' sign.

+For example, F=FF will work but F = FF will NOT work, so you must follow the format correctly.